facebookincubator/FBX2glTF/README.md

 ## For Linux

-Use `./FBX2glTF-linux --pbr-metallic-roughness --skinning-weights 8 --anim-framerate bake30 --user-properties example.fbx`.
+Use `./FBX2glTF-linux --pbr-metallic-roughness example.fbx`.

 ## For Windows

-Use `FBX2glTF-windows.exe --pbr-metallic-roughness --skinning-weights 8 --anim-framerate bake30 --user-properties example.fbx`.
+Use `FBX2glTF-windows.exe example.fbx`.

 You need to install the MVSC redistributable. https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads.

 ## For Mac

-Use `./FBX2glTF-macos --pbr-metallic-roughness --skinning-weights 8 --anim-framerate bake30 --user-properties example.fbx`.
+Use `./FBX2glTF-macos example.fbx`.

 ## Build Instructions